 Credit: Kirsten Miccoli

-An accomplished artist best known for his work as a post-mastectomy tattoo artist, Allen added a little flavor and some touches of his own to several of the exhibits created by the museum’s namesake in-house collective WNDR Museum Studios, one of which was a curated series of projected digital art.
+An accomplished artist best known for his post-mastectomy tattoo work, Allen brought his unique flair to WNDR Museum.
+He added personal touches to several exhibits crafted by the museum’s in-house collective, WNDR Museum Studios.
+One standout contribution?
+A curated series of stunning projected digital art.

 3/1